Amos 6 – Woe to the Pride of Jacob

 a.
 Woe to you who are at ease in Zion: In her pride and indulgence, all Israel sought was ease.
 This indulgent lust for comfort and luxury is a sin, and God promised to judge Israel for it.

 i.
-The idea of rest isn’t all bad.
+Rest can be a good and godly thing.
 Jesus wants to give us rest (Matthew 11:28-29).
 There is a rest waiting for the people of God (Hebrews 4:9-11).
-There is rest for us in heaven (Revelation 4:9-11).
+There is rest for us in heaven (Revelation 14:13).
 Then there is another kind of rest, a sinful kind of rest – connected to indifference, laziness, and indulgence.

 iii.
 How did this sinful ease of God’s people show itself?